PSV-108 WHAT IS A “SHADOW”

 Duties:

-- The operator shall be in good physical condition.
+1. The operator must be in good physical condition.
 The amateur operator must be able to walk and sometimes run long distances with the official.

-- Build a good, respectable relationship with the official.
+3. Build a good, respectable relationship with the official.
 A confrontational relationship will not work.
-Over the years may officials will request the same person shadow them each year.
+Over the years many officials will request the that same person shadow them each year – or not.

 Credentials: With increased security requirements, the amateur radio operator must have the same credentials as their official.
-Sometime the official can wave the credentials.
-But it is much easier to go through the vetting and background checks to obtain the credentials needed to accompany the official anywhere they need to go.
-This may also affect the type of bag used to carry your equipment.
+Sometimes the official can wave the credentials but it is much easier to go through the vetting and background checks to obtain the credentials needed to accompany the official anywhere they need to go.
+This may also affect the type of bag used to carry your equipment so check beforehand.

 EQUIPMENT REQUIREMENTS: The shadow shall furnish the following equipment when reporting for duty:

-- A quality hand-held, dual band: 2 meter/70 centimeter, 5 watt output, synthesized transceiver with programmable CTSS tone encoder.
-(Note: Cross band may be required in the future.)
-Be aware that many of the cheap HT’s are not suitable, potentially totally worthless for downtown operation due to their lack of input receiver filtering and noise rejection.
+1. A quality hand-held, dual band: 2 meter/70 centimeter, 5 watt output, synthesized transceiver with programmable CTSS tone encoder.
+(Note: Cross band may be required depending on the area and location of the repeater being used.)
+Be aware that many of the cheap HT’s are not suitable and may be potentially totally worthless for downtown operation due to their lack of input receiver filtering and noise rejection.

-- To endure the operator can continuously hear the radio communications in very noisy environments.
+2. To ensure the operator can continuously hear the radio communications in very noisy environments.

-- 5/8-wave, mag-mount antenna with 15 feet coaxial cable or extendible pull-up or high gain antenna for the HT as well as the regular HT rubber duck antenna.
+3. A 5/8-wave, mag-mount antenna with 15 feet coaxial cable or extendible pull-up or high gain antenna for the HT for vehicle use as well as a high-gain, rubber duck type antenna for foot work.

-- Mobile 2 meter/70 centimeter radio for easy installation in a vehicle, including mag-mount antenna.
+4. A Mobile, 2 meter/70 centimeter radio for easy installation in a vehicle, including mag-mount antenna and clamp type connectors to connect to the vehicle battery.
 Be aware that many vehicles do not have magnetic surfaces so a ground plane kit and suction cup mount may be required to provide an adequate antenna installation.

-- Alternative: mobile booster amplifier.
-An external antenna with a long cord is also required.
-Some shadow functions may be mobile.
+5. Alternative: The HT might be adequate if combined with a mobile booster amplifier.
+An external antenna with a long cord is also required (see 5).

 That concludes tonight’s training.
 Are there any questions, comments or suggested additions to this material?